-Here's eighteen of my favorite tracks by EarthQuaker Devices artists, in no particular order.
+Here's seventeen of my favorite tracks by EarthQuaker Devices artists, in no particular order.
 I tried to pick current tunes that are a good introduction to each artist, but sometimes old favorites die hard.
 Just because a song is on this list doesn't automatically mean EQD pedals were used on the recording, but every artist on this list has at one time or another used EarthQuaker pedals in their live performances, and there's certainly no shortage of EQD sounds on these recordings!

 Uno Lady - “Bikini Weeding”

 I don’t know the first thing about gardening, and I’ve never worn a bikini, but I love this song.
 I spend most of my life with the line, “multitasking / gettin’ shit done” stuck in my head on repeat, even when I’m doing neither of those things.
 Check out Uno Lady's EarthQuaker Session below.

 Inspired by the current Super Mario Bros. speed-run champion, this song about skipping worlds in a video game race to the finish provides plenty of IRL food for thought.
 And I’d like to take this opportunity to publicly state that Nick Reinhart’s solo on this song is now my favorite of all time.
 Check out Nick's clinic from this year's EarthQuaker Day to learn more about his effects philisophy.

 Ex-Black Eyed Peas guitarist George Pajon Jr. brings the heavy on this cut by the formerly New Zealand-based hard rock band.
 Check out our recent interview to learn more about how only one recording studio in LA was big enough to capture the sound from George’s monolithic five-amp rig.

 Uncle Acid & the Deadbeats - “Over And Over Again”